algorithmiaio/dev-center/_pages/algorithmia-enterprise/algorithmia-insights.md

 * Operational metrics
 * Inference-related metrics

-**Operational metrics** include (but are not limited to) execution time, request ID, algorithm owner, algorithm name, algorithm version, timestamp, etc. When Algorithmia Insights are turned on for a particular algorithm version, these are automatically collected and reported without any additional action necessary on the part of the algorithm author or manager.
+**Operational metrics** include (but are not limited to) execution time, request ID, algorithm owner, algorithm name, algorithm version, timestamp, etc. When Algorithmia Insights is turned on for a particular algorithm version, these are automatically collected and reported without any additional action necessary on the part of the algorithm author or manager.

 **Inference-related metrics** are defined by the algorithm author in algorithm code.
 Each metric is defined by a title, like `cute_cats_detected`, and a numeric value, like `24`.
 Multiple inference-related metrics can be reported at one time, and the set of metrics reported does not need to be the same from one algorithm execution to another.